 What do these options do:

-It tells the game to use all your CPU cores for the game.
+this tells the game to use all your CPU cores for the game.
 Helpful for systems with multiple cores.

-Destiny 2 Graphics settings
+Destiny 2 Graphics Settings

 Window Mode: Fullscreen.